 After initial training in General surgery at Royal North Shore hospital urology training began in 2006 at Port Macquarie Hospital, Westmead and then Prince of Wales Hospital.

 During this time Dr Arianayagam had significant exposure to laparoscopic surgery (also known as keyhole surgery) and was soon able to perform many laparoscopic procedures.
-In particular he trained under Professor Howard Lau at Westmead.
-Being a kidney transplant surgeon, Dr Lau trained Dr Arianayagam in laparoscopic live donor nephrectomy, where laparoscopic surgery is used to harvest a kidney for transplantation.
+In particular, he trained under Professor Howard Lau at Westmead Hospital.
+As one of the foremost laparoscopic surgeons in the world, Dr Lau trained Dr Arianayagam in all aspects of minimally invasive surgery.
+Dr Arianayagam also learned how to perform laparoscopic live donor nephrectomy, where key hole surgery is used to harvest a kidney for transplantation.

 CT scan showing image of tumour on right side of the image.

 This small tumour can be removed using key hole surgery.